adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-getting-started.md

 />
 </Zoom>

-When you combine all the power of Adapty and FlutterFlow, you take the best from both solutions: you design the paywall UI using FlutterFlow's rich features.
-In parallel, you [create the same paywall](create-paywall) in the Adapty Dashboard.
-You don't need to design the UI in Adapty, but be sure to add the products you want to sell on the paywall.
-Ensure that the paywall you design in FlutterFlow matches the number of products in the Adapty paywall.
+Combining the power of Adapty and FlutterFlow lets you make the most of both platforms.
+Design your paywall UI with FlutterFlow’s robust features, while simultaneously [setting up the same paywall](create-paywall) in the Adapty Dashboard.
+There's no need to design the UI in Adapty; just make sure to add the products you want to sell.
+Ensure that the paywall you create in FlutterFlow matches the number of products listed in Adapty.

-Once you've created a paywall in the Adapty Dashboard, please [create a placement](create-placement) and [add your paywall](add-audience-paywall-ab-test) to it.
-Adapty's placement system allows you to experiment with different paywalls and A/B tests, swapping one out for another over time without needing to release a new app version.
+After creating a paywall in the Adapty Dashboard, [create a placement](create-placement) and [add your paywall](add-audience-paywall-ab-test) to it.
+Adapty’s placement system lets you experiment with different paywalls and A/B tests, allowing you to swap them out over time without needing to release a new app version.

 Before proceeding, make sure you've done the following: